Gavin-1001/Escape-the-house/README.md

 ## Bugs
 * The only issue in the project is that there is a import statement that has been imported locally, although it is not best practice, I removed the import and placed it at the top along with the other imports and I got a circular import error, I removed all imports and reimported everything again and still got the same error .
 The local import statements are listed below:
   1. forest.py line 45
   2. forest.py line 83
   3. house.py line 37
   4. helperFunction.py line 217

+* Another bug I have encountered is clearing the terminal between sessions.
+I have the function calls, but it is not executing when ran.

 ## Testing